 In the civil challenge that followed the ruling, both the Pennsylvania District Court and a separate panel with the Third Circuit Court of Appeals refused to hold the rangers liable for their actions.
 The Third Circuit ruling stated, “[T]he fact that two judges found no First Amendment violation indicates that Marcavage’s constitutional right to demonstrate on the Sixth Street sidewalk was not clearly established.”

-Last week, William K. Suter, the clerk of the United States Supreme Court, issued a letter to the United States Department of Justice, strongly advising the government to respond anyway.
+Last week, William K. Suter, the clerk of the Supreme Court, issued a letter to the U.S. Department of Justice, strongly advising the government to respond anyway.

 “Although your office has waived the right to file a response to the petition for a writ or certiorari in the above case, the court nevertheless has directed this office to request that a response be filed,” the letter stated.

 “What that typically means is that the Supreme Court is taking the case very seriously,” explained John Whitehead, president of The Rutherford Institute, which is representing Marcavage before the court.
 “They want to know what the government’s rationale is.”

 “It’s quite unusual,” he advised, noting that the vast majority of cases that are submitted to the Supreme Court for consideration are “routinely dismissed.”

 He explained that the Marcavage case is important to the American people because it will help to further clarify what police officers and other government officials must be held accountable for when they violate the constitutional rights of citizens.

 “The courts are not holding police officers liable,” he explained.
 “The [Supreme] Court has been pretty broad on [the issue of qualified immunity] in recent years.
 The court may reconsider it.”